MawaddahKay/Random-number/README.md

         break
     else:
      if random_number>int(Your_guess):
-        print("Your Guess was low, Please enter a higher number")
+        print("was low, Please enter a higher number")
      else:
-        print("your guess was high, please enter a lower number")
+        print("was high, please enter a lower number")